Week 1 inactives: Who's in and who's out?

 Whom should you start?
 Whom should you sit?
 To help you set your fantasy football lineups and avoid starting an offensive player who won't be in the lineup, we'll post fantasy-relevant updates and analysis here as NFL teams release their official inactives lists.
 Any rankings cited in this column come from our ESPN Fantasy staff ranks.

-Official Sunday inactives should begin coming in approximately 90 minutes prior to the scheduled kickoff times, including around 11:30 a.m.
+Official Sunday inactives should begin coming in approximately 90 minutes prior to the scheduled kickoff times: around 11:30 a.m.
 ET for the early games and 2:30 p.m.
-ET for the late games.
+ET for the late afternoon games.

 Refresh often for the latest information.